lrc-se/aoc-2020/README.md

 ### Day 4

-This time the focus ended up being on enums and indexable types (and some regexes).
+This time the focus ended up being on `enum`s and indexable types (and some regexes).

 ### Day 5